Three Dead, One Seriously Injured After Shooting During Home Invasion In Area

 Three people believed to be family members were killed and another injured during a home invasion in the area, authorities said.

 The incident happened in Orange County on Sunday, Jan.
-26 at about 8 a.m. on Route 300 in Chadwick Lake Park in the Town of Newburgh.
+26 at about 8 a.m. at 1751 Route 300 in Chadwick Lake Park in the Town of Newburgh.

-It's unclear if the victims were targeted, but officials say there is no direct threat to the community.
+It's unclear if the victims were targeted, but officials say there is no threat to the public.

 A person of interest is being interviewed by police.

-Those killed were a man and woman in their 20s and a 10-year-old boy, police said.
+Those killed were a man and woman in their 20s and a 9-year-old boy, police said.

 The person injured was a 3-year-old boy who was hospitalized with serious injuries.
 Police said they believe they were all family members.